rogerbeecham/uk-general-election-vis/README.md

 ## Compose views and export

-View composition in `ggplot2` is not as easier and elegant as in [vega-lite](https://vega.github.io/vega-lite/), but I’m using `gridExtra::grid.arrange()` and some fiddly trial and error work.
+View composition in `ggplot2` is not as easy and elegant as in [vega-lite](https://vega.github.io/vega-lite/), but I’m using `gridExtra::grid.arrange()` and some fiddly trial and error work.